wachin/wps-office-all-mui-win-language/src/PlayOnLinux's virtual drives/Where is the files under PlayOnLinux.md

 <br />

-**TUTORIAL DE CÓMO INSTALÉ WPS OFFICE LA VERSIÓN DE WINDOWS EN PLAYONLINUX Y CÓMO EXTRAJE LOS DICTS Y LOS MUI** Las siguientes son las Instrucciones de cómo instalé WPS Office la versión de Windows 11.2.0.9255 en PlayOnLinux con Wine 3.21
+**TUTORIAL ON HOW I INSTALLED WPS OFFICE THE WINDOWS VERSION IN PLAYONLINUX AND HOW I EXTRACTED THE DICTS AND MUIS** The following are the Instructions on how I installed WPS Office Windows version 11.2.0.9255 on PlayOnLinux with Wine 3.21

-**Nota:** Si no saben como instalar aplicaciones de Windows en PlayOnLinux, instalen algunos de los siguientes: [https://facilitarelsoftwarelibre.blogspot.com/search/label/PlayOnLinux](https://facilitarelsoftwarelibre.blogspot.com/search/label/PlayOnLinux)
+**Note:** If you don't know how to install Windows applications on PlayOnLinux, install some of the following:[https://facilitarelsoftwarelibre.blogspot.com/search/label/PlayOnLinux](https://facilitarelsoftwarelibre.blogspot.com/search/label/PlayOnLinux)
 <br />

-**Primero.-** En PlayOnLinux es necesario instalar Wine 3.21 (esa es la versión en que mejor me funcionó).
-De clic en
+**First.-** In PlayOnLinux it is necessary to install Wine 3.21 (that is the version that worked best for me).
+Click on

-**Herramientas / Gestiona versiones de wine**
+**Tools / Manage wine versions**

-allí desde la izquierda paselo a la derecha:
+there from the left pass it to the right:

 ![WPS Office](vx_images/20200411-074832_wine_3.21.png?raw=true "Captura de pantalla hecha con Ksnip")